hughbarney/Anthony-s-Editor/README.md

 can be configured to emulate basic Emacs and Vi key bindings through a config file.

-The only major limitation is lack of search and replace.
+The main limitations are that only one file can be edited at a time and there is no search and replace.